The Bloody Doors Off (The Boys episode): Plot

 One of the inmates escapes and confronts Butcher, who assures them that he won't hurt them.
 Despite this, the inmate unleashes a powerful EMP wave and is ultimately killed by Butcher.
 While Butcher and Annie are unharmed, Hughie is badly injured.
 Being unable to use her powers to cauterize the wound due to the EMP wave destroying every electrical source nearby, Annie and Butcher are forced to leave the others to get Hughie to a hospital.
-Annie flags down a car and the driver threatens the duo with a gun.
+Annie flags down a car and the driver threatens the duo with a gun after Butcher threatens to carjack him.
 Annie uses her powers to push him, accidentally killing him.
 The two manage to rush Hughie to a hospital.

 Now on their own, Frenchie, MM and Kimiko work with Lamplighter in order to escape the mental hospital.
 While hiding in a storage room, Frenchie confronts Lamplighter over him killing Mallory's grandchildren.
 Lamplighter reveals that he didn't know that Mallory's grandchildren were there, as he intended to only kill Grace Mallory instead.
 He questions why Frenchie didn't stop him.
 In another flashback to five years earlier, Lamplighter meets with the Boys where he is blackmailed by Mallory into working as a spy for them.
 Suspicious of him, Mallory orders Frenchie to follow Lamplighter.
 Arriving at a party, Frenchie receives a call from Cherie who tells him that Jay was suffering an overdose and asks him to save him.
 Frenchie rushed back to save Jay's life, abandoning his position.
 When he returned, Lamplighter was already gone.
 (Note: Frenchie's decision of disobeying Mallory's order is what led Lamplighter to murder Mallory's grandchildren as mentioned in the episode, "The Female of the Species".)

 Enraged that Stormfront suddenly left and hasn't returned having intended to surprise her, Homelander burns his trailer.
 When Stormfront returns, Homelander accuses her of lying as he found out that she never went to her supposed meeting at the tower as she told him.
 Homelander attempts to choke her but ultimately decides not to.
 Elena finds the camera where she sees the video of Homelander and Maeve abandoning the passengers of the Transoceanic Flight 37 which disturbs her.
-Maeve reveals her intentions of using the video to blackmail Homelander to leave them alone or otherwise she will make public the video.
+Maeve reveals her intentions of using the video to blackmail Homelander to leave them alone or otherwise she will make the public see the video.